course-details-portlet

 The course consists of digital lectures and feedback on compulsory submissions.

 Compulsory assignments/activities: In order to be eligible to sit for the exam, approval of up to 8 individual activities is required, e.g. multiple choice tests, long answer and short answer assignments.
-See Blackboard for further information.
+See Canvas for further information.

 All compulsory activity must be approved in one and the same semester.
 It is not possible to carry over parts of compulsory activity to a new semester.